A pioneering Silk Road Adventure into Tajikistan’s majestic mountain ranges in search of the elusive snow leopard.

-On this tour, you will embark on a Ala Too and Pamir expedition featuring snow leopards, wolves, ibex, markhor, Marco Polo sheep and elk.
-Local conservationists will tell you the story of these mountain ranges, and in the evenings you’ll escape the cold in cosy mountain lodges.
+On this tour, you will spend time in the mountains of both Tajikistan and Kyrgyzstan, looking for snow leopards, wolves, ibex, markhor, Marco Polo sheep and elk.
+Local rangers and conservationists will be your guides, and in the evenings you’ll enjoy the cosy surrounds of family-run mountain lodges.

-There’s a reason why the parts of these mountain rages that we will be exploring have been barely touched by western visitors.
-The trails and slopes in this region are steep and challenging, so you will need to be physically fit to take them on.
+There’s a reason why these mountains are little-explored: the trails and slopes in this region are steep and challenging, so you will need to be physically fit to take them on.

 The more you venture into the wilderness, the more likely you are to be rewarded with a snow leopard sighting.
 Those that embrace the rugged terrain will get the most out of this pioneering expedition.